 - Accommodation Office provides a free comprehensive service designed to assist students in finding suitable and reasonably priced off-campus accommodation quickly.
 As demand is high we recommend that you apply early to insure you get accommodation most suited to your needs.
 As well as providing group arrangements for individual colleges, UCC’s Accommodation Office also provides an on-line accommodation placement service for international students, where you can book a room in a student complex before you arrive in Cork.

-Ireland Immigration: While a student visa is not required for US citizens studying in Ireland; students must register with the police in Ireland.
+While a student visa is not required for US citizens studying in Ireland; students must register with the police in Ireland.
 Requirements for registration with the Irish police (Garda) include proof of funds, documentation of student status, and an immigration fee.
-Click on the link in the table below for UCC information and instructions with regard to registration with police.
+Click HERE for UCC information and instructions with regard to registration with police.